 We are not shy about using cotton as a mainstay staple in our collections each year.
-When it comes to caring for your cotton pieces, we created a guide to help you anticipate what happens in the washing process and how to properly care for your piece to ensure it lasts a lifetime.
+When it comes to caring for your cotton pieces, we created a guide to help you anticipate what happens in the washing process and how to properly care for your piece to ensure it lasts season after season.

 Washing + Drying Tips for Cotton Pieces

 Cotton seems to be a crowd favorite.
-It feels great, looks great, and is relatively easy to care for since it’s a much more commonplace fabric.
-Highly absorbent, breathable, and durable, cotton is one of our favorites too.
+It feels great, looks great, and is relatively easy to care for since it’s a much more commonplace fiber Highly absorbent, breathable, and durable, cotton is one of our favorites too.

 For most cotton styles, you can machine wash with cold water and tumble on warm or air dry to avoid breaking the fibers down and potential shrinking.
 As with almost all fabrics, washing and drying often will break them down over time - wash only when necessary to ensure the fabric and colors last.

 We do our best to choose fabrics that won’t change but be cautious with lots of repeated friction directly onto the clothes.
-Keep this in mind when throwing your cotton [pieces in with other styles like jeans or garments with buttons or zippers - this can cause snags, especially in our knits like sweaters and cardigans.
+Keep this in mind when throwing your cotton pieces in with other styles like jeans or garments with buttons or zippers - this can cause snags, especially in our knits like sweaters and cardigans.
 Washing cotton items inside out - things like cotton tops, pants, or dresses - is another great way to wash your pieces.
 Or, you can use a mesh garment bag to wash those cotton tops or chambray styles to be sure no damage happens in the wash.